jamesmf/mtg_data_analysis/README.md

 ![observed wins as a function of win likelihood distribution](/img/win_likelihood_distribution.png)

-You can see that if the true distribution has a mean as low as `0.52` and a reasonably high variance of 0.2 (meaning about 67% of decks fall between `win_likelihood (0.32, 0.72)`), we could observe a win likelihood of `0.56` as we do in this dataset.
-If the variance is much lower, the mean could be closer to `0.545`.
-Without perfect draft data (every game for every deck), it's hard to know which of these is closer.
+You can see that if the true distribution has a mean as low as `0.52` and a variance of 0.2 (meaning about 67% of decks fall between `win_likelihood (0.32, 0.72)`), we would observe a win likelihood of `0.56` as we do in this dataset.
+If the true variance is much lower, the true mean would be closer to `0.545` for us to observe a `0.56` win rate.
+Without perfect draft data (every game for every deck), it's hard to know exactly how much variance there is and therefore the true mean win rate, but this gives us reasonable estimates.

 While those numbers are lower than the original appearance of a six percent bump to win rate, they're still nothing to be ignored!

+On to training some models.

 ### The First Model